 A couple of studies have looked at tea tree oil for treating nail fungus (onychomycosis).
 One study that included 60 people compared a combination of the antifungal drug butenafine and tea tree oil with placebo.
-After four months, 80 percent of people in the treatment group were cured, compared with 0 percent in the placebo group.
+After 4 months, 80 percent of people in the treatment group were cured, compared with 0 percent in the placebo group.

 Before applying tea tree oil — or any other ringworm treatment — check with your dermatologist to make sure it’s safe for you.
 Wash and dry your skin before you rub on the oil.